gorules/zen/README.md

 ## Contribution

 JDM standard is growing and we need to keep tight control over its development and roadmap as there are number of companies that are using GoRules Zen-Engine and GoRules BRMS.
-For this reason we can't accept any code contributions at this moment.
+For this reason we can't accept any code contributions at this moment, apart from help with documentation and additional tests.

 ## License
 [MIT License]()